super-smile/SIA--Final-Project/README.md

 - Perez, Jazzmin H.
 - Telesforo, Leanne Frank O.

-This project is submitted to: MS. Niña Aguila
+This project is submitted to: Ms. Niña Aguila